 Awards for his plays include the Laurence Olivier Award, Three Tony Award nominations, The Evening Standard Award, London Critics’ Circle Award, Meyer-Whitworth Award, New York Drama Critics Circle Award, The George Devine Award, AWB Vincent Literary Award and an honorary D.Litt from University College Dublin.

-Gráinne Millar has over 18 years’ experience in the private and public sectors facilitating innovation and collaborative projects across tourism, heritage and agri-food.
-She established and successfully developed the much lauded innovation project Culture Night from a small scale start-up in 2007 into an all-island phenomenon in partnership with the Department of Arts, Heritage and Gaeltacht.
-She is co-founder of the Merrion Square Innovation Network in partnership with Fáilte Ireland which has been recognised by the European Commission as a model of innovation in tourism development.
+Gráinne Millar is a director of GM Innovations and is a leading management consultant in the area of collaboration and innovation with over 18 years experience working in Ireland and Europe.
+Gráinne has advised organisations on strategy, innovation and creativity across tourism, arts, heritage, enterprise development and agri-business.
+She established and successfully developed the much lauded innovation project Culture Night from a small scale start-up in 2006 into an all-island phenomenon in partnership with the Department of Arts, Heritage and Gaeltacht.
+She is an associate lecturer with the Institute of Project Management and Institute of Arts, Design and Technology.

-In conversation with Gráinne Millar, Conor McPherson will be speaking about the power of the creative process, touching on themes as varied as where ideas come from, developing and refining creative ideas, and the creative power of collaboration.
+Gráinne will facilitate a conversation with Conor McPherson on the power of the creative process, touching on themes as varied as where ideas come from, developing and refining creative ideas, and the creative power of collaboration.

 Sacha was born and raised in the Netherlands, and, before moving to Ireland in 2012, spent large chunks of time in Geneva and South Africa.
 She’s a travel enthusiast and loves exploring new cultures.